eduard-kolgjini/PassForge/README.md

 # PassForge

 PassForge is a powerful yet simple password manager designed for generating and managing secure passwords.
 It supports password encryption, retrieval, and seamless user interaction through a command-line interface (CLI).
-This project showcases practical skills in development, cybersecurity, and software testing, providing a secure and user-friendly password management solution.

 ## Features

 - **Password Generation**: Generates secure passwords with customizable lengths.